chefdog/azure-ng-codecoverage/README.md

 `npm install jasmine-reporters --save-dev`

-## 5. YML
+## 5. Azure DevOps Project and YML

 If you log into Azure, create a new project.
 Make sure the Version Control of the project is GIT (under advanced).
 Most of the time, I select the scrum option for work item proces.

+Next we need to create a pipeline (a build pipeline that is).
+Click on create pipeline and select Github if your code is located at Github.
+Azure DevOps will automatically hook up the repo to the pipeline (after authentication and authorization).

+Next Azure will ask to configure the pipeline.
+Select the 'Starter Pipeline', it will create a basic YML file.
+Save and run the pipeline.

+The YML file should be part of your code base, so be sure to fetch and pull.

 ### 5.1. trigger, pool and vars

-First part of the YML file, is the setup
+First part of the YML file, is the setup.

 trigger:
   branches: